Natasha Quadlin

 Professor Quadlin’s first book, WHO SHOULD PAY?
 Higher Education, Responsibility, and the Public, co-authored with Brian Powell of Indiana University, examines Americans’ views regarding how parents, students, and government should contribute to the funding of college.

 Professor Quadlin is an Associate PI for Time-Sharing Experiments for the Social Sciences (TESS), an initiative that enables researchers to field experiments using high-quality population-based samples.
-She also is a member of the Technical Review Panel for the upcoming High School and Beyond Longitudinal Study of 2022 (HS&B:22), sponsored by the U.S. Department of Education.
+She also is a member of the Technical Review Panel for the ongoing High School and Beyond Longitudinal Study of 2022 (HS&B:22), sponsored by the U.S. Department of Education.
 She is an elected council member of the American Sociological Association (ASA) Section on Inequality, Poverty, and Mobility.

 Professor Quadlin has received numerous honors for her research, including the Doris Entwisle Early Career Award from the ASA Section on Sociology of Education; the Devah Pager Outstanding Article Award from the ASA Section on Inequality, Poverty, and Mobility; the Distinguished Article Award from the ASA Section on Sociology of Sex and Gender; the James Coleman Award for Best Article from the ASA Section on Sociology of Education; and the Lupia-Mutz Outstanding Publication Award from Time-Sharing Experiments for the Social Sciences.
 She is a former visiting scholar at the Russell Sage Foundation in New York City (2022-23 cohort) and is a recipient of the William T. Grant Foundation Scholars Award (2024-29 cohort).